Scalable Image Tokenization with Index Backpropagation Quantization: Related Work

 \subsection{Tokenized Visual Generation}

 Tokenizers map continuous visual signals into a discrete token sequence.
 For subsequent visual generation, there are two approaches, including non-autoregressive (NAR) and autoregressive (AR) generation.
 NAR~\cite{maskgit, magvit2} usually adopts BERT-style transformers to predict masked tokens.
 For inference, these methods generate all tokens of an image simultaneously, and iteratively refine the generated images conditioned on the previous generation.
 In contrast, AR models perform next-token prediction in a raster-scan manner.
 VQGAN~\cite{vqgan} adopts GPT2-medium architecture, while LlamaGen~\cite{llamagen} employs Llama~\cite{llama2} for scalable image generation.
-VAR~\cite{var} extends ``next-token prediction'' to ``next-scale prediction'' and introduces adaptive normalization (AdaLN~\cite{dit}) to improve visual generation quality.
-Open-MAGVIT2~\cite{open-magvit2} introduces asymmetric token factorization for super-large codebook learning.
-In this paper, we follow vanilla autoregressive visual generation, and adopt Llama~\cite{llama2} with AdaLn~\cite{dit} for image generation.
+VAR~\cite{var} extends ``next-token prediction'' to ``next-scale prediction'' and introduces adaptive normalization (AdaLN~\cite{dit}) to improve generation quality.
+Open-MAGVIT2~\cite{open-magvit2} proposes asymmetric token factorization for super-large codebook learning.

+In this paper, we adopt vanilla autoregressive models to validate the effectiveness of IBQ tokenizers in visual generation, excluding masked modeling or multi-scale structures for simplicity.
+Notably, IBQ is compatible with advanced generative models, which can further unlock the tokenizer potential.
+We leave this exploration for future work.